Money Moves: How the Cardi B Empire Got Built

 Thaddaeus McAdams/Getty Images

-"I cannot turn my life back around," she told RS last fall.
+"I cannot turn my life back around," she told RS.
 "I'm already a public figure, I'm famous...It's like, I might as well keep it going, might as well make the money.
 People are always going to talk s--t—I cannot make myself unfamous."

 This content is available customized for our international audience.
 Would you like to view this in our US edition?